 - to ensure that pain management is safe, effective, equitable, timely, patient-centered, efficient

 - define the vision and strategic direction of pain assessment, prevention and management.

 Gender Affirming Surgical Perioperative Program

-Members of the GASPP team at Boston Children's Hospital are dedicated to providing anesthesia for both gender-affirming procedures and gender diverse individuals.
+Members of our team at Boston Children's Hospital are dedicated to providing anesthesia for both gender-affirming procedures and gender diverse individuals.
 Our team works collaboratively with surgeons, nurses, and other healthcare team members to provide culturally sensitive care with the goal to minimize the stress and anxiety related to anesthesia, provide continuity or care, and support patients and their families throughout the perioperative experience.

 Members of the Neuroanesthesia Program at Boston Children’s Hospital are experts in providing anesthesia for neurosurgical procedures varying from simple to complex.
 Each patient under going neurosurgery at Boston Children's Hospital receives care from a team of individuals who work collaboratively along with the patient and family to provide state-of-the-art care.

 Aims to provide future physicians and health care leaders with clinical and research opportunities that encourage innovation.
 This unique internship program targets the academic interests and ambitions of high school, undergraduate, and graduate students by linking basic clinical research with hands-on clinical work in the operating rooms.

 The Pharmacokenetics Lab at Boston Children’s Hospital was formally created to provide clinicians and researchers with a core competence in Quantitative Clinical Pharmacology and Pharmacometrics (QCPP).